 There are seven single-gender residence halls at Landmark High School, which house from 16 to 35 students.
-Rooms are mostly doubles, but approximately xx% are single rooms.
-(Robb: need figure, please).
-In total about 150 students live on campus, roughly half of the High School student body.
+Rooms are mostly doubles, but approximately 30% are single rooms.
+In total about 160 students live on campus, roughly half of the High School student body.

 |Female Dorms||Male Dorms|

 A residential advisor, or "house parent," lives in each residence, as well as two other faculty members.
 Residential advisors act as mediators, mentors, and advocates for students.
 They interact with students both formally and informally, implementing the residential mission while creating a social, familial atmosphere.
 Live-in faculty also supervise students and are members of our teaching faculty.
 This fully staffed program provides an around-the-clock living and teaching environment.
 House dinners, spa nights, and cookie making are just a few of the activities that take place on a regular basis in the dorms.